HOW TO PRAY AT SHRINES

 After you go up the stairs to the main shrine, these are the steps to pray:

-1. Make an offering of any amount of coin, however the 5 yen coin is best for good luck called “goen”, and the 10 yen coin is not recommended because it could mean luck is far “to-en”.
+1. Make an offering of any amount of coin, however the 5 yen coin is best for good luck called “goen”, while the 10 yen coin is actually not recommended because it could mean luck is far (“to-en”).
 It's best to use a clean and shiny coin.

 2. Use the rope to ring the chimes to wake the God.

 3. Bow deeply twice.

 5. Pray or make your wish, silently with hands clasped.

 Lastly, paper fortunes called “Omikuji” can be a fun way to enjoy shrines (usually written in Japanese only, usually 100 yen), but be aware that you always have a chance of getting a bad fortune as well!
 When you get a bad fortune (please refer to the kanji explanation in the manga), you should tie your bad fortune (curse) to a tree branch or structure provided to try to ward off the bad luck.
 The wooden votive tablets called “ema” (usually 500 -1000 yen) are also available to write a wish or message on, and then hang in the provided area at the shrine.

 Although most Japanese people these days are not very religious, most follow these customs when entering shrines, and it is respectful for you to do the same.
 Additionally, it will be a part of your Japan experience!
 Buying mementos or leaving offerings at Japanese shrines can really be a fulfilling and memorable part of your trip.

 One thing you should take note of is that in Japan there are both Buddhist Temples and Shinto Shrines.
 The guide here is only for Shinto Shrines.
 Temples, on the other hand, often similarly have an offering box but you only need to pray silently after making your offering.
 So, how do you tell the difference between between shrines and temples?
 Here are a few key ways: